getlipa/lipa-lightning-lib/README.md

 nigiri start --ln
 ```

-Start LSPD
+Start LSPD + Custom LND
  1. Go to `./lspd`
- 2. Run `make` to generate `lnd.env` file with LND TLS certificate and macaroons
- 3. Run `docker-compose up lspd` to start LSPD.
+ 3. Run `docker-compose up lspd` to start LSPD and the LSP node.

-Note: make assumes that nigiri data is in `~/.nigiri`,
-but you can customize it by `NIGIRI_DATA=./nigiri-data make clean all`.

 ## Step 2: Fire it up!
 Start the example node: